 But be careful!
 It is very easy to “over-optimize” a video or a channel.
 Over-optimized videos are easily spotted by the users, who immediately understand that the video’s main focus is not on providing valuable content but on ranking higher.
 Here is a dreadful example of what an over-optimized playlist looks like: unnecessary videos, with unnecessary content, clearly aiming solely at getting more views and not at making the audience better off.

-We already discussed how important audience retention and time watched are for your videos.
+We already discussed how important audience retention and time watched are for your YouTube strategies.
 There are, however, other things to keep in mind.

 User comments, for example, are a strong sign that they watched and enjoyed your videos.
 Not only that, but comments are also a source of ideas for your next videos and an opportunity for you to closely interact with your audience.
 What are your users saying about your video?
 Are they enjoying or criticizing it?
 Are they suggesting topics for potential videos?

 Other engagement metrics include, but are not limited to, post-video subscriptions to your channel, the number of shares on social media profiles, the number of people who favorite your content, and the thumbs up ratio.
 All these factors are incredibly important for good Organic rankings, and they are all a consequence of highly engaging content.

 Besides producing high-quality videos, there are a few actions you can take to increase user engagement:

 - Ask questions: ask questions during your videos and let the users answer in the comments.